 The Blue Mountains, a National Park spanning 1.63 million hectares across New South Wales, really were everything that I'd hoped for.
 The National Park is protected by the UNESCO World Heritage Fund since 2000 and its name is to do with the Eucalyptus oil, which gets extracted and spread by sunlight across the mountains & valleys.
 Over 76,000 people live in the mountains today even though the area is bigger than many countries.

 This picture is probably my favourite.
 It just shows how big the area is and you can literally see for miles and miles!
 And it includes the most famous area of the mountains, the Three Sisters, whose names are Meehni, Wimlah & Gunnedoo.
-Many a Aboriginal tale was told about the Three Sisters, which you can read about here
+Many a Aboriginal tale was told about the Three Sisters, which you can read about here!

 It was such a beautiful day but if you're visiting, don't be fooled by the sunshine, you're high up in the mountains so it's pretty chilly!